emiketic/emiketic.github.io/_posts/2018-02-16-sendbird-for-building-react-native-messaging-apps.markdown

 ![SendBird for building React Native messaging apps](/assets/article_images/2018-02-16-sendbird-for-building-react-native-messaging-apps/react-native-sendbird.png)

-Sending messages with apps has become a worldwide top use on mobile device and  messaging applications have became more ubiquitous.
+Sending messages with apps has become a worldwide top use on the mobile device and messaging applications have become more ubiquitous.

 In this blog post, we will share with you our experience with messaging applications.

 Messaging is no longer a medium nor just a feature, it's a realm of large tech companies.
-It does beg the question, Should I build my own feature, in-house development or integrate a 3rd party solution ?
+It does beg the question, Shall I build my own feature, in-house development or integrate a 3rd party solution?

 Generally, teams prefer to use off-the-shelf messaging SDK solution.
-It's the best way to reduce time consuming, increase perfermance and focus other core content.
+It's the best way to reduce time-consuming, increase performance and focus other core content.
 This is why we used SendBird, It's really a scalable, powerful and fully-documented chat API.
 It helps you to quickly add a real-time chat to any app.

 This API is rich in features.
 You can find what you really need and more.
 Let's discover this amazing API and Follow the initial step towards getting how everything fits together.

 We'll build a simple messaging app using React Native with SendBird's JavaScript SDK.

-First you'll need to create a new SendBird application in the dashboard.
+First, you'll need to create a new SendBird application in the dashboard.

 ![Image of SendBird Dashboard](/assets/article_images/2018-02-16-sendbird-for-building-react-native-messaging-apps/sendbird-dashboard.png)